List of wave power projects: TapChan (tapered channel),

-A demonstration plant was constructed by Norwave in 1985 at Toftestallen in Øygarden, Norway.
+A demonstration plant was constructed by Norwave in 1985 at Toftestallen in Øygarden Municipality in Norway.
 Waves funnelled down the narrowing channel lifted water about 3 m into a reservoir.
 Water then flowed back into the sea through a conventional Kaplan hydropower turbine and a 3-phase induction generator generated electricity for the local grid.
 This is classified as an overtopping terminator type WEC.

 On average, the 370 kW Tapchan plant converted some 42 to 43% of the incident wave energy at the 55 m wide wave-collector into electricity.
 The plant worked very satisfactory for about 6 years before it was accidentally damaged in 1991, in an attempt to improve the shape of its channel, and has since not been restored.

 A TapChan power plant was proposed in Indonesia, with a reservoir 4 m above sea level, and a rated power of around 1.1 to 1.5 MW.
 Feasibility studies were conducted in1987–88 by Norwave and Indonesian partners, which suggested wave power would be economically feasible in coastal villages without a grid connection.